brendoncrowe/Swift/ObservingChanges/KVO.md

 - Have any properties that you want to observe be `@objc` and `dynamic`
 - Have any properties that you want to observe be able to be read by the Objective-C runtime.

-Now that we have our `Dog` class, we can build a `DogWalker` class that takes in a `Dog`, and prints a message when it has a birthday:
+Now that there is a `Dog` class, a `DogWalker` class can be created that takes in a `Dog`, and prints a message when it has a birthday:

 ```swift
 class DogWalker {